AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

     >
     >The audiences are cleaned up after the warmup plan is marked as completed.
     >
-    >The system does not create a new audience in case there is no change in the excluded campaign audiences or domain groups for subsequent phases.
+    >The system does not create a new audience in case there is no change in the excluded campaign audiences, excluded journey audiences or domain groups for subsequent phases.

 * When activating any run:

-    * Another audience is created for the last engagement filter, with the following naming convention: `<warmupName>_Phase<phaseNo>_Run<runNo>-Engagement Filter`.
+    * Another audience is created for the last engagement filter, with the following naming convention: `<warmupName>-Phase<phaseNo>_Run<runNo>-Engagement Filter`.

         >[!NOTE]
         >